pablodecm/phd_thesis/src/102_chapter_2.md

 a magnetic field about 2T in the opposite direction.
-The remaining elements of the CMS magnetic spectrometer, referring to the detector systems used to estimate the curved particle trajectories (simply referred to as *tracks*) are are reviewed in Sections [-@sec:cms_tracking] and [-@sec:cms_muon].
+The remaining elements of the CMS magnetic spectrometer, referring to the detector systems used to estimate the curved particle trajectories are reviewed in Sections [-@sec:cms_tracking] and [-@sec:cms_muon].

 ### Tracking System {#sec:cms_tracking}